Stress and Mental Health: Managing Stress When Working Alone

 Working alone can be daunting, particularly in industries such as construction, agriculture, or manufacturing, where the risk of incapacitation and injuries is high.
 However, it's not only physical dangers that lone workers face; social risks and the mental strain of working alone can also be significant.

-Stress in the workplace is a growing concern, affecting millions of workers in the UK.
+Stress in the workplace is a growing concern, particularly in high-risk work environments.
+Employers have a legal requirement to manage workplace stress and implement effective safety measures to protect employee wellbeing.
 According to The Workplace Health Report: 2023, an estimated 13.7 million working days are lost each year due to work-related stress, anxiety, and depression, resulting in a cost of £28.3 billion annually.

 Furthermore, a staggering 76% of employees report moderate-to-high or high levels of stress, indicating a widespread issue.
 The report also reveals that high levels of stress have a direct impact on productivity, with 33% of employees reporting a decrease in their work output due to stress.